iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ### **How do we check the relationships between independent and dependent variables?**

-Data visualization is one of the best ways to check the relationship, distribution and variance in the dataset.
+Data visualization is one of the best ways to check the dataset's relationship, distribution and variance.

 1. **Scatter Plots:**
 - Plot the independent variable(s) on the x-axis and the dependent variable on the y-axis.